Most of us want to spend the least to get the most.

 Have different pricing options that relate to different demographics.

-Don’t use demographic data such as race, gender, nationality or religion of course.
+Don’t use demographic data such as race, gender, nationality, or religion.
 Your pricing should reflect good ethical as well as moral standards.

 8. Price According To Results

-One great way to set your pricing is to base it on the results of your client’s request.
+One great way to set your pricing is to base it on your client’s requested results.

-This not only hones in on the true value you provide client-to-client, but it also shows that you are confident in your ability to deliver results and have an effective approach to your client’s goals and desires.
+This not only hones in on the true value you provide client-to-client, but it also shows that you are confident in your ability to deliver results and effectively approach your client’s goals and desires.

 This is a fair approach if you think about it.